penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-sessions-session-properties-distribution.md

 engineInputGHCSchema#/properties/ghcData/properties/sessions/items/properties/distribution
 ```

-Contains information on how the classes of the session are distributed throughout the week.
-Only should contain one element between 'stablePeriods' and 'variablePeriods'.
+It contains information on how the class units of the session are distributed throughout the week.
+It must contain only one element between 'stablePeriods' and 'variablePeriods'.

-> Property 'periods' is required if there are more than one period in the timetable.
-Properties 'stablePeriods' and 'variablePeriods' are mutually exclusive.
+> The 'periods' property is required if there is more than one period in the timetable.
+The 'stablePeriods' and 'variablePeriods' properties are mutually exclusive.
 >

 | Abstract            | Extensible | Status         | Identifiable | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                         |